emmanuelmax123/emmanuelmax123/README.md

 # 💫 About Me:
-I'm currently working on building an e-commerce website, I'm also currently learning python
+I'm currently working on building an e-commerce website while learning python

 ## 🌐 Socials: